 The moves comes five months after President Donald Trump fired Air Force Gen. Charles Q. Brown Jr., who is Black, and comes amid an administration effort to erase examples of diversity, equity and inclusion from the military and federal agencies.

-A 1989 Naval Academy graduate, Davids was nominated by then-President Joe Biden to the post, viewed as a career-capping move.
+A 1989 Naval Academy graduate, Davids was nominated in April 2023 by then-President Joe Biden to the post, viewed as a career-capping move.
 A native of San Antonio, she became the first Hispanic American woman to command a Navy warship after becoming commander of the USS Curts in 2007.

-Senate confirmation in early 2024 came swiftly after U.S. Sen. Tommy Tuberville of Alabama lifted a monthslong blockade of hundreds of military promotions, including Davids’, over his opposition to a Pentagon policy permitting travel cost coverage for service members and their families seeking abortions in states where it’s presently illegal.
+The following January, the Senate confirmed Davids after U.S. Sen. Tommy Tuberville of Alabama lifted a monthslong blockade of hundreds of military promotions, including Davids’, over his opposition to a Pentagon policy permitting travel cost coverage for service members and their families seeking abortions in states where it’s presently illegal.

 Davids succeeded Rear Adm.
 Fred Kacher, who assumed command on an interim basis after the previous superintendent, Vice.
 Adm.
 Sean Buck, retired in July 2023.
 It had taken 178 years for a woman to lead the academy.